nautobot/nautobot/docs/administration/permissions.md

 ]
 ```

 This grants the user access to view any device that is in NYC1 or NYC2, **or** which has a status of "offline" and has no tenant assigned.
-These attributes will result in the following ORM query:
+These constraints will result in the following ORM query:

 ```no-highlight
 Site.objects.filter(